The Power of Building a Brand Online

 We published educational content on roof maintenance, roof repairs, cost estimators, ice dams, how to finance a new roof, and how to compare roof estimates.
 We would rather fully educate the customers and let them make the best decision…even if the solution wasn’t always us.

-Then we took our brand to social media, connecting with our future customers on a personal level – they see us working, getting involved in the community, and having fun.
+Then we took building a brand to social media, connecting with our future customers on a personal level – they see us working, getting involved in the community, and having fun.
 We are real people that truly care about our community, and we aren’t afraid to show it.

 Not everyone in my industry agreed with showing up online like we did.
 It “just wasn’t the way things were done.”
 Most other construction companies showed up online strictly to place advertisements.
 But our customers don’t want to be sold to!
 They want to make good, educated decisions about one of the biggest assets of their lives.